shen-tian/lsdome/doc/deployment.md

 framebuffer_ignore_alpha=1
 ```

-* Ensure that X is running in 32bit mode

 ### Automatically launch into X, then the sketch

 `sudo raspi-config` launches a config utility.
 One of the options there allows you to launch X automatically on boot.